pramella/linear_regression/README.md

 # Linear Regression Example

-This is an example of linear regression.joblib==0.13.2 numpy==1.17.2 pandas==0.25.1
+This is an example of linear regression.

-patsy==0.5.1
+The requirements for Python are the following joblib==0.13.2 numpy==1.17.2 pandas==0.25.1 patsy==0.5.1